Maa Danteswari Airport

+Development

 The district administration has floated a proposal to set up a new airport for Jagdalpur in Ulnar village of Bastar district.
 This airport is expected to be set up in an area measuring 250 hectares.
-It would have a 3 km long and 200 metres wide runway.
+It would have a 1.7 km long and 30 metres wide runway.
 The airport would also boast of a state of the art airport terminal building.
 Since about 92% (229 hectares) of the land required is owned by the government, the land acquisition process is expected to be quick leading to a faster development time for the airport.